swhittman/CAHOOTS-WEATHER/README.md

   Do not "run all cells" ! :
   BUG: For whatever reason, cells 2-4 need to be ran twice in order to clean the data properly.

+  I used CAHOOTS data from 2021-2023.
+This is not publicly available data, and is not included in this repository.
 Weather Variables Used:

 https://www.ncei.noaa.gov/pub/data/uscrn/products/hourly02/

+The Corvallis station was the one I used, as it is closest to Eugene.

 1   T_HR_AVG  [7 chars]  cols 66 -- 72
               Average air temperature, in degrees C, for the entire hour.
 See Note F.